rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-doubly.md

-## What is Doubly Linked List?
+### What is Doubly Linked List?
-Unlike [Singly Linked List](en-data-structure-linked-list-singly) where nodes are linked in one direction, Doubly Linked List is a linear data structure where a node can be linked bidiretionally.
+Unlike <router-link to="eng-linked-list-singly">Singly Linked List</router-link> where nodes are linked in one direction, Doubly Linked List is a linear data structure where a node can be linked bidirectionally.

 ![Linked List image](assets/data-structure/linked-list/dll.png)